nuwanwp/Certification/Deploy and Manage Azure compute resources.md

 ## Azure Container Registry
 Azure Container Registry is a managed registry service based on the open-source Docker Registry 2.0.
 Create and maintain Azure container registries to store and manage your container images and related artifacts
+1. Basic - 	A cost-optimized entry point for developers learning about Azure Container Registry.
+2. Standard - 	Standard registries offer the same capabilities as Basic, with increased included storage and image throughput.
+3. Premium -	Premium registries provide the highest amount of included storage and concurrent operations  ( support AV zone)

 ## Containerization
 - Install docket on vm, Create an docket image from local linux + nginx server.
 Copy it to container and run